 Kavya Sudhir: While the resources we have won through the event will greatly benefit our product development and testing, the validation that researchers, professors, and college deans see our vision and believe in our idea was the most rewarding part of the Health Make-a-Thon.
 Having the resources of the Health Maker Lab will accelerate our timeline for a prototype and open doors to build connections with the Physician Innovators at the Carle College of Medicine.

 The Health Maker Lab is a network of maker labs and design spaces across the University of Illinois campus that agree on one goal: to improve the world’s health.
-The 2021 Health Make-a-Thon is underway!
-Citizen scientists from across Illinois are invited to submit their ideas to improve health.
-Ten teams will walk away with $10,000 in resources and support to develop their ideas.
-Submit your idea here by January 31, 2021.
+Students along with citizen scientists are encouraged to use the power of the Health Maker Lab’s equipment and experts to build their prototypes.